Jacobi Forms of Indefinite Lattice Index: Introduction

 The notion of Jacobi forms has been generalized in several directions.
 First, Fourier--Jacobi coefficients of Siegel modular forms of higher rank are Jacobi forms in which both variables are now taken from higher-dimensional varieties: $\tau$ from a Siegel upper half-plane of a larger degree, and $\zeta$ from a space of complex matrices.
 The paper \cite{[Zi]} considers some of the properties of the classical Jacobi forms, and shows how they extend to this more general setting.
 Closely related objects are Jacobi forms (with $\tau$ in the usual upper half-plane $\mathcal{H}$ again) in which the index is no longer an integer, but rather a positive definite lattice (see, e.g., \cite{[BK]}).
 These are the subject of several recent papers, including the Hecke theory developed in one thesis \cite{[A]}, and later in another, \cite{[Mo]}.

 Another type of Jacobi forms is related to the fact that sometimes the Kohnen plus-space is not related to the space of modular forms with the required Weil representation, but rather with its dual.
 The space of Jacobi forms that was seen to be isomorphic to modular forms with these representations is the space of \emph{skew-holomorphic} modular forms, see, e.g., \cite{[Sk]}.
-They are no longer holomorphic in $\tau$ (though they are in $\zeta$), and even their functional equations are not holomorphic.
+They are no longer holomorphic in $\tau$ (though they are in $\zeta$), and even their functional equations are not holomorphic, as they contain the absolute value, or equivalently the complex conjugate, of the factor of automorphy.
 They are, however, annihilated by an appropriate differential operator.
 Note that as modules over scalar-valued modular forms, they involve conjugation of the variable.
 The extension of this notion to the positive definite lattice case appears in, e.g., \cite{[H]}.